Bit-Nation/Pangea-Docs/README.md

 ### Getting Started

-The best way to get involved in the development process is through joining our Slack channel and ask for the releveant channels on there, after reading the following documentation.
-You can get an invitation to Slack through speaking with the admins on our Telegram chat.
+The best way to get involved in the development process is through joining [Gitter](https://gitter.im/pangea-dev/Lobby) after reading the following documentation.
+You can also get an invitation to the core development team on Slack through speaking with the admins on our Telegram or Gitter chat.

 ### Languages and Frameworks